 The Cylindrical Stresses are truly cartesin stresses in a cylindrical system regarding the node-position.
 So the stress-tensor is rotated individually for each node.
+They are calculated on demand (see trfm).

 12 User-Functions

 The user might define his own functions to manipulate the mesh or the results with the user function stored in file "userFunction.c".
 See the command "call" how to call a user function.
 The user can generate new nodes, elements or datasets or extend or manipulate existing datasets or interfaces to other software.
 The file "userFunction.c" includes an example which calculates the hydrostatic stress and stores the result in a new dataset.
 There the user can see how to deal with datasets.